Barath-Madhavan/react-signup-form/README.md

 ###### Features

-Accepts letters and numbers for first and last name.
+Accepts letters and numbers for first and last name.<br>
-Accepts a valid email address format
+Accepts a valid email address format <br>
-Checks that email match regex pattern using JavaScript.
+Checks that email match regex pattern using JavaScript.<br>
-Accepts password with at least  4 characters and maximum 12 characters.
+Accepts password with at least  4 characters and maximum 12 characters.<br>
-Checks that password and confirmation passwords match on input and before form is submitted.
+Checks that password and confirmation passwords match on input and before form is submitted.<br>
-Shows error messages and prevents form submission if any fields are invalid.
+Shows error messages and prevents form submission if any fields are invalid.<br>

 #######  Desktop Device